special-char/-tsc_tech-medusa-plugin-auth-passkey/README.md

 Step 3: See the example (auth-passkey-storefront-example) to integrate with frontend (Medusa Starter Template).

+## Important: You must have a notification provider to send the otp to email or phone.

 ## Features

 Secure Authentication: Leverages passkeys for enhanced security.